-Behavioural data has become a huge asset from B2B companies.
+Behavioral data has become a huge asset for B2B companies.
 Encompassing all the information that a business gathers from the buying habits that customers exhibit, their preferences and product usage, behavioural data is critical in informing communication and marketing campaigns.

 In very simple terms, behavioral data entails both the online actions that your audience takes on your site and the offline interactions they make with your company.
 Analysis of these behaviors gives businesses valuable insights on why their prospects take particular actions.
 It also enables them to generate ideas on how to optimize their campaigns to acquire, convert and retain customers.

 Some critical B2B2 data points that marketers pay attention to when gathering behavioral data include: